TecoStudio/TranslateR/README.md

 ------------

-A plug-in that can convert Chinese and English in the game
+A plugin that can translate Chinese and other languages in real-time within the game
 <br/>Use `!!t < statement > ` you can translate the `statement`
 <br/>Translation methods:
 <br/>Chinese→English